When considering whether an employer has subjected a worker to a detriment with the sole or main...

 - For a summary of what’s required of employers by the GDPR, see our separate guide.

-- The £10 fee has been abolished.
-Under the new regime, no fee is chargeable unless the request is ‘manifestly excessive or unfounded’ in which case a ‘reasonable’ fee can be charged to cover administrative costs.
+- No fee is chargeable unless the request is ‘manifestly excessive or unfounded’ in which case a ‘reasonable’ fee can be charged to cover administrative costs.

 - These terms are not defined but our understanding is that manifestly excessive or unfounded requests will include repetitive requests within a small window of time or requests for additional copies of the same information.

 - You must respond ‘without undue delay’ and, at the latest, within one month of receipt of the request.

 - This timeframe can be extended by up to two months if the request is complex and/or you have numerous requests from the same individual to deal with.